smarty/changelog/cloud/us-autocomplete-pro-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## RELEASED

-## UNRELEASED
+## 1.2.7 - 2019-10-21

+CHANGES:

+- Fixed panic when secondaries were entered at the beginning of the input.
+- Fixed panic when hyphens are used in primaries.

 ## 1.2.4 - 2019-10-17

 CHANGES:

-- Fixed secondary ignoring issues when filtering on cities.
+- Fixed `secondary ignoring` issues when filtering on cities.

 ## 1.2.2 - 2019-10-10